2017 Flexner Lectures — Theaters of Refusal

 While in residence at Bryn Mawr, Honig will deliver three public lectures on her new work, which explores the politics of refusal.
-The lectures will be held on October 30, November 6, and November 13, 2017.
+The three Flexner Lectures are on Monday evenings at 7:30 p.m. in Great Hall.

 Honig is the Nancy Duke Lewis Professor of Modern Culture and Media and Political Science at Brown University, and an affiliated research professor at the American Bar Foundation, Chicago.
-She is the author of several books including Political Theory and the Displacement of Politics (Scripps Prize, 1994) and Emergency Politics: Paradox, Law, Democracy (co-winner of the David Easton Prize).
+She is the author of several books, including Political Theory and the Displacement of Politics (Scripps Prize, 1994) and Emergency Politics: Paradox, Law, Democracy (co-winner of the David Easton Prize).
 She has also published Democracy and the Foreigner, and Antigone, Interrupted, which was shortlisted for the MacPherson Prize.
 Honig is editor and co-editor of several collections, her most recent (with Lori Marso) is Politics, Theory, and Film: Critical Encounters with Lars von Trier.
-Currently, she is finishing a book called Public Things as part of the Fordham University Press series Thinking Out Loud.
+Her book Public Things, part of the Fordham University Press series Thinking Out Loud, was published in 2017.

 In describing the interests that underlie Public Things, Honig writes: